-7 SUBSIDIARIES (CONTINUED)
+7. SUBSIDIARIES (CONTINUED)

-Name of subsidiaries Principal activities Country of incorporation Held by Enviro-Power Pte Ltd Enviro Restorer S R L ^{2,3,4} Converting plastics to fuel Italy 39 39 Held by Leong Hin Piling (Pte.)
-Limit ed Leong Hin Builders Pte Ltd 1 Building and construction related engineering and technical services Singapore 100 100 Held by EH Property & Investments F Pte Ltd EH Property Management Pte Ltd 1 Commercial and industrial real estate management Singapore 51 51 QF Properties Pte Ltd 1 Investment holding Singapore 51 51 Held by QF Properties Pte Ltd QF 1 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 3 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 4 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 7 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 8 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 9 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 Held by HLS Environmental Pte Ltd (formerly known as HLS Electronic Pte Ltd) s

-HLS Property Pte Ltd6 Property holding 100 Singapore 100
+Name of subsidiaries Principal activities Country of incorporation Effective equity interest held by the Group 2020 2019 % % Held by QF Properties Pte Ltd QF 1 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 3 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 4 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 7 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 8 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 QF 9 Pte Ltd 1 Real estate activities with own or leased property Singapore 51 51 Held by HLS Environmental Pte Ltd HLS Property Pte Ltd 1 Property holding Singapore 100 100

-- Audited by KPMG LLP, Singapore.
+Audited by KPMG LLP, Singapore.
+1

-- Dormant.
+2 Dormant.

-- Audit is not required under local regulations.
+Audit is not required under local regulations.
 These entities are classified as subsidiaries of the Group as management has determined that the Group controls these entities.
 Although the Group owns less than half of these entities, the Group holds more than half of the voting power of these entities by virtue of an agreement with its other investors.
-Based on the terms of agreements under which these entities are established, the Group has the ability to direct these entities' activities that most significantly affect their returns. - The equity interest of the entity was transferred from Enviro-Power Pte Ltd to Enviro-Hub Holdings Ltd during financial year 2018. - The entity was incorporated on 20 December 2018.
+Based on the terms of agreements under which these entities are established, the Group has the ability 4 to direct these entities' activities that most significantly affect their returns.

+The equity interest of the entity was transferred from Enviro-Power Pte Ltd to Enviro-Hub Holdings Ltd during financial year 2018.
+The entity was struck-off on 4 May 2020.
+The entity was disposed on 25 February 2021.
+5